EduardVergesFranch/P3_U151202/README.md

 #### FEATURES ADDED
   1. When the *y position* of your noise is less than *-150*, the fishes will start to appear.
 There are two possible spawns: **Big          Yellow Fish** and **Little White Fish**.
   2. When the big yellow fish spawns, it will follow the motion of your nose.
   3. When the little white fish spawns, it will move randomly around the aquarium.
-If your touch it with your wrists, it will speed up.
+If you touch it with your wrists, it will speed up.

 #### RESOURCES USED
 PoseNet to OSC adaptation